Spirent/iTest-assets/Libraries/DUTs/Community/di_adtran/README.md

 evc_name |
 efm_group |
 s_tag |
 vlan | If the vlan is non-zero this is an ERS service and is used in the evc map.
-Otherwise this is EWS and it is not used. map_name | uni_port | cos |
+Otherwise this is EWS and it is not used.<br>
+map_name |
+uni_port |
+cos |